alfredxiao/jackplay/README.md

  - Trace or redefine a method in a JVM live even after a class has been loaded
  - Can turn on or off a method being traced or redefined
  - Trace method execution no matter there is exception thrown or not
- - Gives time elapsed about a method execution
  - Can blacklist or whitelist specified packages
- - Runs an embedded lightweight http server
  - No need to change application code
  - No need to restart a JVM
+ - Runs an embedded lightweight http server

 ## How to use it?